wkhere/stackless/Doc/library/shutil.rst

 .. exception:: Error

-   This exception collects exceptions that raised during a mult-file operation.
+   This exception collects exceptions that raised during a multi-file operation.
 For :func:`copytree`, the exception argument is a list of 3-tuples (*srcname*, *dstname*, *exception*).